Venkatachalapuram: Politics

 The Venkatachalapuram village panchayat comes under Theni Panchayat Union (block).
 The village comes under the Bodinayakkanur state assembly constituency and the Theni Lok Sabha constituency.
 As per revenue administration, this village comes under Periyakulam revenue division, Theni revenue taluk, Koduvilarpatti revenue firka, and Jangalpatti revenue village.
-DMDK, DMK, AIADMK, and INC are the major political parties in the area.

 Population

 As of India's 2011 census, the population of the village was 2,406 (1,156 male and 1,250 female).
 It has a scheduled caste population of 329 with no scheduled tribe population.